Elizabeth ‘Liz’ Hancock – Chair

-In addition to being Deputy Chair, Liz Hancock also sits on the Healthwatch Warwickshire Board Human Resources sub-group.
+In addition to being Chair, Liz Hancock also sits on the Healthwatch Warwickshire Board’s Human Resources sub-group.

-Liz is the Chief Executive of the Mary Ann Evans Hospice, which offers Day Hospice, Hospice at Home, Lymphoedema Support and Bereavement Services to the people of Northern Warwickshire and surrounding areas.
-Liz is also Chair of Governors at a local Infant School and Chair of Northern Warwickshire Tourism.
-In her own time, she enjoys playing and coaching netball.
+Liz is the Chief Executive of the Mary Ann Evans Hospice, which offers Day Hospice, Hospice at Home, Lymphoedema Support and Bereavement Services to the people of northern Warwickshire and surrounding areas.
+Liz is also the West Midlands regional representative for Hospice UK and Chair of Governors at a local Infant School.
+In her own time, she enjoys playing and coaching netball, walking and cycling.

 Gita has worked within acute hospitals throughout her career and has managerial experience in both clinical and non-clinical departments.
 She understands the NHS regulatory and governance framework and is passionate about patient and carer advocacy.
 Gita was a school governor at a local primary school for eight years and is now a parent governor at Kenilworth Secondary School.